 The math department at Concordia always was so supportive of me, not only in academics but of my basketball career at Concordia as well.
 The department is very close-knit, and I felt as though I could share exciting news and experiences with any member of the faculty.
 They truly want the best for all students, and they pushed and supported me through everything, which I was and still am so thankful for.

 Amy Oksol '14

 Graduate Student in Economics at Vanderbilt University

 My time at Concordia was helpful to get me to where I am today because I was able to have a wide variety of experiences outside of my major.
 It’s these experiences that helped shape what I wanted my career to look like.
 For example, I was able to go on a Justice Journey to Mexico, which inspired me to go to grad school so I could learn how to help people in poverty.
 Even though I didn’t major in business, I had enough flexibility in my credit requirements so that I could take econ classes alongside ones required for my major and see what I was interested in.

 Joseph Hendrickson '17

-In the majority of my classes, the professors bring energy.
-I can sense that my professors have a passion for teaching and it allows me to become more engaged in my studies.
-Their energy is contagious!
-Professors and coaches alike are accepting and encouraging of my involvement in different activities.
-I am able to be active in music, athletics, and a keep a physics major.
-They all understand the importance of being well rounded.
+In the majority of my classes, the professors brought energy.
+I could sense that my professors had a passion for teaching and it allowed me to become more engaged in my studies.
+Their energy was contagious!
+Professors and coaches alike were accepting and encouraging of my involvement in different activities.
+I was able to be active in music and athletics and stay on top of my studies.
+They all understood the importance of being well-rounded.

 Grant Weller '08